Takashi Murakami and Hublot are launching NFTs together

 “Our collaboration with Takashi Murakami has led us to digital art, a field of expression in which HUBLOT has become a pioneer on the watchmaking planet.
 From now on, NFTs will be an integral part of our ‘HUBLOT loves art’ artistic world,” says CEO Ricardo Guadalupe.

-Given that 200 of the All Blacks and 100 of the Sapphire Rainbow pieces were produced, that leaves at least 16 and 8 of these Takashi Murakami and Hublot NFTs, respectively, that could be released to the public, if not more.
+Given that 200 of the All Blacks and 100 of the Sapphire Rainbow pieces were produced, that leaves at least 16 and 8 of these NFTs, respectively, that could be released to the public, if not more.
 If you didn’t get your hands (wrists?) on their collaboration in the physical world, you’ve potentially got 24 more chances in the digital.
 Good luck.

+Stay tuned to Lifestyle Asia Hong Kong for more coverage from Watches and Wonders 2022.